termly/apidocs/endpoints/documents_preview.md

 # Overview

 Preview the documents for a website.
 If all the documents for the website should be retrieved then do not send the `ids` parameter.
+Localization is supported via the `lang` parameter, which will retrieve the documents in that locale, if any.
 The request body takes this shape:

 ## Request